AyushGupta74/IET_PROJECT_01/SRS_Document.md

 Allow Student to take exam and prepare for exam

 # DEFINITION

-OAS : Online Assessment System
+OAS : Online Assessment System. <br>
-CDAC : Centre for Development in Advance Computing.
+CDAC : Centre for Development in Advance Computing. <br>
-PG-DAC : Post Graduate Diploma in Advance Computing.
+PG-DAC : Post Graduate Diploma in Advance Computing. <br>
-PG-DAI : Post Graduate Diploma in Artificial Intelligence PG-DMC : Post Graduate Diploma in Mobile Computing
+PG-DAI : Post Graduate Diploma in Artificial Intelligence. <br>
+PG-DMC : Post Graduate Diploma in Mobile Computing. <br>

 ## FUNCTIONAL REQUIREMENTS
 Any user can visit website and check about CDAC Course Information, Exam Schedule, courses offered by CDAC, Information about centres.